 The deaths of whites from COVID-19 are lower than their share of the population in 37 states and the District of Columbia.”

-We might all feel a little overwhelmed and helpless and that the issues are too large to grapple with, but thankfully, we are seeing the momentum translate into greater corporate action demonstrated first through statements of support for #BlackLivesMatter, then through meaningful dialogue about racial disparities, and programs established to provide much needed funding and support for communities of color.
+We might all feel a little overwhelmed and helpless and that the issues are too large to grapple with, but thankfully, we are seeing the momentum translate into greater corporate action demonstrated first through statements of support for #BlackLivesMatter, then through meaningful dialogue about racial disparities, and programs established to provide much-needed funding and support for communities of color.
 In a statement released by Ben & Jerry's shortly after the death of George Floyd, the company stated the following, "Slavery, Jim Crow, segregation were systems of legalized and monetized white supremacy for which generations of Black and Brown people paid an immeasurable price..."
-This statement acknowledges that is all aspects of life, systemic racism has had a profound and detrimental impact.
+This statement acknowledges that in all aspects of life, systemic racism has had a profound and detrimental impact.

 For the first time in decades, most are not reacting to the latest federal or state mandate to regulate or enforce behavior.
-Instead, organizations, large and small, are recognizing the importance of stepping up and addressing racial equity and social justice head on.
+Instead, organizations, large and small, are recognizing the importance of stepping up and addressing racial equity and social justice head-on.
 Different times call for different measures.
 So, what do we do?

-Corporate statements are good, but beyond that…assess where you are in your diversity, equity and inclusion journey.
+Corporate statements are good, but beyond that…assess where you are in your diversity, equity, and inclusion journey.
 What voices are at the table?
 Who is missing from the discussion?
 Is the culture of your organization a culture of belonging for everyone?
-While I have talked about social and racial justice issues, let us not forget members of the LGBTQ+ community, individuals with disabilities, Veterans and others who face societal disadvantages and discriminatory practices.
+While I have talked about social and racial justice issues, let us not forget members of the LGBTQ+ community, individuals with disabilities, Veterans, and others who face societal disadvantages and discriminatory practices.
 While women are making significant strides in corporate America in terms of representation, we still must be mindful of the impact of gender-based discrimination.
 It is also important to acknowledge and understand the intersectionality of race and gender.
 Specific measures such as the following will move us forward:

 · Continually educate yourself about the issues.
 Attend webinars that provide an understanding of the issues, sponsor and/or participate in facilitated discussions in the workplace that provide a safe and productive space to talk about issues impacting on diversity and race relations.
 Create and provide access to mentoring programs and get assistance from experts in the field of Diversity, Equity and Inclusion.